1. Prologue: A New Vision of Nature

 Patrick Geddes

-As regards the educational and didactic aspects for planners, Civic Surveys or City Surveys – the preliminary studies for cities –are necessary before the preparation of town planning schemes.
-Such surveys start with the analysis of the physical-geographical environment (topography, soil and geology, climate, rainfall, winds, etc. – what I usually describe as physicochemical processes) before the study of the history and present situation of cities and regions, through their social and cultural aspects (sociocultural processes), such as the presence of industries, manufactures, commerce, data (statistics) concerning the population, its movements, occupations, density, distribution of wealth, etc.[45] Those points are complemented by indications concerning possible developments or requirements so that through the analysis of past and present condition, possible futures can be hypothesized.
+From an educational and didactic perspective for planners, Civic Surveys or City Surveys are preliminary, necessary studies for cities before the preparation of town planning schemes.
+These surveys begin by analyzing the physical-geographical environment (topography, soil and geology, climate, rainfall, winds, etc. – what I usually describe at RSaP as physicochemical processes) followed by the study of a city’s or region’s history and current situation, including its social and cultural aspects, such as industries, manufactures, commerce, population data, movements, occupations, density, and wealth distribution, etc. (sociocultural processes).[45]
+The analysis of past and present conditions, along with indications of possible developments or requirements, allows for the hypothesis of possible futures.

-Some of the practical applications usually suggested by Geddes after his preliminary survey concern the following points: housing; the improvement of slums; the repair or renewal of existing buildings rather than their demolition; the preservation of historical buildings (conservative surgery); the increase of open spaces and their gardening; the establishment of halls collegiate residence with associate dwellings; the focus on civic/educational buildings (museums, universities, etc.).[46]
+Some of the practical applications usually suggested by Geddes after the preliminary surveys concern the following points: housing, the improvement of slums, the repair or renewal of existing buildings rather than their demolition, the preservation of historical buildings (conservative surgery), the increase of open spaces and their gardening, the establishment of halls collegiate residence with associate dwellings, the focus on civic/educational buildings (museums, universities, etc.).[46]

-To sum up, more than one hundred years ago, it was already clear to Geddes that cities were not merely the stage of a battle or confrontation between the Economy, Society and the Environment, but they were the very expression of that and other battles.
-To put it in the placial and processual terms that I am calling for at RSaP – Rethinking Space and Place, place (i.e., the city) is not the stage or background for processes (an outdated even if still traditional and very common understanding of places) but is the process itself in the act of reification or materialization, the result of the interlacing action of different dynamics.
-Then, the city-place (the city-region for Geddes) is the system of physicochemical, biological, sociocultural and intellectual or symbolic processes.
-Even if Geddes did not express this fundamental working principle of places in the same processual terms that I am using, his understanding of cities in evolution (or of regions) expresses the same conceptual vision.
-I conclude this section with a suggestion for the interested reader or the student who is going to approach the study of Geddes: to better understand the mechanisms of cities explained in Cities in Evolution I suggest approaching the study of the works and writings that Geddes produced before this one, since they would better understand the genesis and the reasons of the main considerations expressed in this book, which is a sort of fragmentary patchwork of previous writings and thinking.[47]
+To sum up, over a century ago, Geddes recognized that cities were not just the backdrop for conflicts between the Economy, Society, and the Environment, but rather the very embodiment of those and other struggles.
+To put it in the placial and processual terms that I am calling for at RSaP—Rethinking Space and Place, place (i.e., the city or region) is not the stage or background for processes (an outdated even if still traditional and very common understanding of places) but rather is the process itself, which takes shape through the interlacing actions of various dynamics and becomes reified or materialized.
+Then, the city-place (or the city-region for Geddes) is a system of interacting physicochemical, biological, sociocultural and intellectual or symbolic processes.
+Although Geddes did not articulate this fundamental principle of places in the same processual terms as I do, it seems to me his understanding of cities in evolution (or regions) expresses the same conceptual vision.
+In Section 3, we will see better affinities and divergencies between the two models.
+I conclude this paragraph with a suggestion for the interested readers or the students who are going to approach the study of Geddes: to better understand the mechanisms of cities explained in Cities in Evolution, I suggest them approach the study of Geddes’ earlier works and writings, as they provide valuable insight into the genesis and underlying reasons for the main considerations presented in this book, which is a (somewhat chaotic and disorganic) compilation of his previous thoughts, lectures and writings.[47]

-It seems to me there is not profitable access to Geddes’ thinking if not in the transdisciplinary and holistic, systemic and processual, organic and evolutionary terms I have presented in the opening paragraph.
-Those are the philosophical and scientific bases of Geddes’ work as well as the premises of this website: a mode of studying the correlation between environmental and human phenomena out of which cities, towns, neighborhoods, and architectures emerge as unitary phenomena.
-Only through those interpretative keys can one win the difficult style of the book and see the still-relevant information that is hidden behind Geddes’ tumultuous sea of words and seemingly outdated examples.
+It seems to me there is not profitable access to Geddes’ thinking if not in the transdisciplinary, holistic, systemic and processual, organic and evolutionary approach, as outlined in the opening paragraph.
+Those are the philosophical and scientific bases of Geddes’ work as well as the foundations of this website, which explores the interconnectedness of environmental and human phenomena, giving rise to cities, towns, neighborhoods, and architectures as unified entities, or places.
+To uncover the still-relevant information hidden beneath Geddes’ complex writing style and outdated examples, one must use those interpretative keys.

 2.5 The Final Lesson

-I conclude this outlook on Geddes’ life and work with some words dedicated to the final lecture that Geddes delivered to his students at the University of Dundee, where he held a chair as Professor of Botany; ‘Biology and its Social Bearings: How a Botanist Looks at the World’ is the title of that lecture, according to the notes taken by Geddes’ assistant Amelia Defries.[48]
-I believe the lessons contained in that lecture are fundamental to understand why Geddes’ work and thinking is still timely.
+To conclude my outlook on Geddes’ life and work, I’d like to share some words inspired by his final lecture at the University of Dundee, where he was Professor of Botany, titled ‘Biology and its Social Bearings: How a Botanist Looks at the World’, as recorded by his assistant Amelia Defries.[48]
+I believe the lessons from that lecture are essential to understanding why Geddes’ work and thinking remain relevant today.

-Botanists are ‘more reasonable than they seemed, and more practical also for all knowing is classifying’ is one of the introductory statements by Geddes who is evidently referring to two key points of education: first, the importance of both theoretical and practical approaches to the investigation of phenomena.
-This reminds us that complementarities and correlations are distinctive traits of Geddes’ mode of thinking; a necessary asset to have an image of facts, events and happening as complete as possible.
-Second, the importance of having clear in mind the relationships between different sciences and disciplines – their order (‘all knowing is classifying’).
-I would say this is the fundamental premise for any type of accurate reasoning: without a clear image of the relative organization of sciences and disciplines only confusing conclusions can be drawn, if conclusions can be drawn at all, especially if we study complex systems or questions.
-This order that one must have well settled in mind is a necessary prelude to thinking by systems (see Image 1, above).
-Then it appears clear and consequent Geddes’ following statement in the lecture when he refers to Linnaeus’s detailed cataloguing of Nature as a ‘System of Nature’ and when he says that ‘from science… we get order and system – and good catalogues need clear minds, and make them clearer.’[49]
-So, Geddes’ background as a botanist (and field biologist) was important because this gave him the opportunity to experience both abstract classifications and nature close to hand: ‘… and this concrete, that abstract, are vitally inseparable in a true and full education’.[50]
-The message regards the unitary, holistic and systemic understanding of phenomena; this unitary vision must be substantiated by the clear vision, sequence, and order of details within the big picture: theory and practice, detail and general view.
-In addition to observation – Geddes says –, what if ‘we also get trained to think, and this by turn in detail and in general views?’[51]
-Fundamentally, Geddes is basing the first part of his intervention to point out a new mode of observing and thinking about nature; in this context, education, the education we receive at school since our first years, is decisive.
+Botanists are ‘more reasonable than they seemed, and more practical also for all knowing is classifying’; this is one of the introductory statements by Geddes that highlights two crucial aspects of education: first, the importance of both theoretical and practical approaches to the investigation of phenomena.
+This reminds us that complementarities and correlations are distinctive traits of Geddes’ characteristic way of thinking–a necessary asset to have an image of facts, events, and happening as complete as possible.
+Secondly, it is crucial to understand the relationships between different sciences and disciplines, including their order, as ‘all knowing is classifying.’
+This fundamental premise is essential for accurate reasoning, as without a clear image of the relative organization of sciences and disciplines, only confusing conclusions can be drawn, especially when studying complex systems or questions.
+Having a well-settled understanding of this order in one’s mind is a necessary prelude to thinking by systems (see Image 1, above).
+This is evident in Geddes’ statement in the lecture, where he refers to Linnaeus’s detailed cataloguing of Nature as a ‘System of Nature,’ emphasizing that ‘from science… we get order and system – and good catalogues need clear minds, and make them clearer.’[49]
+Geddes’ background as a botanist and field biologist was significant, as it allowed him to experience both abstract classifications and the concreteness of nature firsthand: ‘… and this concrete, that abstract, are vitally inseparable in a true and full education.’[50]
+The message emphasizes the importance of a unitary, holistic, and systemic understanding of phenomena, which requires a clear vision, sequence, and order of details within the broader context, integrating theory and practice, as well as detailed and general views.
+In addition to observation – Geddes suggests –, what if ‘we also get trained to think, and this by turns in detail and in general views?’[51]
+Fundamentally, Geddes’ intervention begins by highlighting a new way of observing and thinking about nature, and in this context, the education we receive at school since our early years, is decisive.

-Linnaeus’s new classification of the kingdoms of nature, Geddes says, allowed to simplify the old vision of nature from three (animal, vegetable, and mineral) into ‘two, the organic and the inorganic’ and this, in turn, allowed to see more clearly that ‘these are deeply related’ and that ‘the leaf is the chief product and the phenomenon of Life: this is a green world, with animals comparatively few and small, and all dependent upon the leaves.
+Linnaeus’s new classification of the kingdoms of nature, Geddes says, simplified the old vision from three — animal, vegetable, and mineral — to ‘two, the organic and the inorganic’ and this, in turn, allowed to see more clearly that ‘these are deeply related’ and that ‘the leaf is the chief product and the phenomenon of Life: this is a green world, with animals comparatively few and small, and all dependent upon the leaves.
 By leaves we live.’[52]
-In this final statement is included the conceptual leap proposed by Geddes to introduce the analogy between the world of plants, animals and human phenomena.
-‘By leaves we live’ means that all energy derives from plants, while modern man has traded this natural energy with money: ‘Some people have the strange ideas that they live by money.
+This final statement incorporates the conceptual leap proposed by Geddes, which draws an analogy between the world of plants, animals, and human phenomena: ‘By leaves we live’ means that all energy derives from plants, while modern man has traded this natural energy with money: ‘Some people have the strange ideas that they live by money.
 They think energy is generated by circulation of coins.
 Whereas the world is mainly a vast leaf-colony, growing on and forming a leafy soil, not a mere mineral mass: and we live not by the jingling of our coins, but by the fullness of our harvests.
 Moreover, the leaves made the coal: coal is but plant-life fossilized; and hence the coal-miners are the modern masters of Energy.
 Not so long ago these men were literally sold with the mines — they were thus actually serfs, if not slaves, until the nineteenth century; but now, in the twentieth, they are claiming a directive share in the energy they set loose.
 From the fossil-leafage, which they deal with, has come the past industrial revolution, and now is threatened another.’[53]

-Geddes, as reported by Amelia Defries, runs easily from botanical to political and economic considerations: he sees the immediate relation between those different domains and, therefore, the sees the real extent of that conflict, which is not merely a social and economic conflict (as it was considered by the greatest part of sociologist, economist, politicians, etc., during the last century) but it needs to be situated within its natural background — the environment at large: ‘The economics of the leaf-colony, and its fossil plants, and the economics of metals are coming into conflict; thus the first will again have the largest significance, as in the rural world of old.’[54]
-A solution to the conflict which is still haunting us, or, better, and indication of the direction to follow for its solution – that is, the reinstatement of the equilibrium between economic, social and environmental questions: this is the solution offered by Geddes, one hundred years ago, to correct the distortions produced by the negative effects of the industrial Revolution.
-This is the real modernity of Geddes and of his still-valuable teaching: having understood the fundamental unity of nature, which must be considered organic and systemic in its constitution (and synthetically expressed through correlation of inorganic, organic, social and symbolic states or, physicochemical, biological, sociocultural and intellectual/symbolic processes: this is the interpretation I am proposing at RSaP – Rethinking Space and Place) rather than mechanic.
+As reported by Amelia Defries, Geddes seamlessly transitions from botanical to political and economic considerations, recognizing the direct connection between these domains and the true extent of their conflict, which goes beyond social and economic aspects, as seen by most sociologists, economists, and politicians in the last century; the natural background of this conflict is the environment at large: ‘The economics of the leaf-colony, and its fossil plants, and the economics of metals are coming into conflict; thus the first will again have the largest significance, as in the rural world of old.’[54]
+Geddes, a hundred years ago, offered a solution to the ongoing conflict, or rather, a direction to follow for its resolution, by reinstating the balance between economic, social, and environmental issues, and correcting the distortions caused by the Industrial Revolution’s negative effects.
+The true modernity of Patrick Geddes and his still-valuable teaching lies in understanding the fundamental unity of nature, which must be viewed as organic and systemic in its constitution (and synthetically expressed through the correlation of inorganic, organic, social and symbolic states or, physicochemical, biological, sociocultural and intellectual/symbolic processes: this is the interpretation I am proposing at RSaP—Rethinking Space and Place) rather than mechanical.
 Also, Geddes understood the connections between those different states (natural and human, material and spiritual) thanks to a transdisciplinary approach to knowledge.
-This message about nature and life, about their correlation and unity (we cannot ‘unriddle the secrets of human life, in its struggles and progress and failure, without the study of simple life in nature and in garden’)[55] and against the division of knowledge into separated departments, must be diffused by education, at school, in museums, through cultural activities, etc. at all levels – this is the other always-returning theme of Geddes’ teachings.[56]
+This message about nature and life, about their correlation and unity (we cannot ‘unriddle the secrets of human life, in its struggles and progress and failure, without the study of simple life in nature and in garden’)[55] and against the division of knowledge into separated departments, must be disseminated through education, at all levels, including schools, museums, and cultural activities, which is a recurring theme in Geddes’ teachings.[56]
 This is the way through which new ideals and values can be transmitted and new citizenship created.
-A return to Nature is desirable and necessary, not without taking into consideration human evolution, conditions and aspiration, which are parts of Nature: this was the ultimate content of that final lesson.
+A return to Nature is desirable and necessary, but it must take into account human evolution, conditions, and aspirations, which are all part of Nature – a crucial lesson to remember.

-After Geddes finished his speech, Amelia Defries noted, the young chairman rose and said: ‘The Professor has given us a method by which to live and teach and work, and a fuller comprehension of life as a whole.‘[57]
+After Geddes finished his speech, Amelia Defries noted that the young chairman rose and said: ‘The Professor has given us a method by which to live and teach and work, and a fuller comprehension of life as a whole.’[57]

-3. A confrontation with Geddes’ spatial concepts and theories
+3. A Comparison with Geddes’ Spatial Concepts and Theories

-In this final section, I will propose an analysis of some important Geddesian notions, on the background of the systemic, place-based understanding of reality that I am considering at RSaP – Rethinking Space and Place ‘place as system’, that is, place understood as an all-embracing system of processes – physicochemical, biological, sociocultural and intellectual or symbolic; it is the materialization of such processes which defines the world as we see and experience it: the world of rocks, mountains, clouds, sun and rain, lakes, trees, flowers, parks, dogs, birds, streets and squares, buildings, statues, books, clocks, etc., but also the world of relationships that connect and create bonds between people, creating groups, institutions, the world of immaterial ideas, ideals, ambitions, values, aesthetic appreciations, intellectual considerations, spiritual beliefs, etc. which are correlated with the material world of facts and characterize it as an integral whole or system.
+In this final section, I will propose an analysis of some important Geddesian notions, on the background of the systemic, place-based understanding of reality that I am considering at RSaP—Rethinking Space and Place: ‘place as system’, that is, place understood as an all-embracing system of processes – physicochemical, biological, sociocultural and intellectual (or symbolic).
+It is the materialization of such processes which defines the world as we see and experience it: the world of rocks, mountains, clouds, sun and rain, lakes, trees, flowers, parks, dogs, birds, streets and squares, buildings, statues, books, clocks, etc.; but also the world of relationships that connect and create bonds between people, creating groups, institutions, the world of immaterial ideas, ideals, ambitions, values, aesthetic appreciations, intellectual considerations, spiritual beliefs, etc., all of which are correlated with the material world of facts and form reality as an integral whole or system.

-I believe the ‘Valley Section’ is the first fully-fledged synthesis of Geddes’ convictions on how the physical environment and human activities interact reciprocally creating a new environment, which is, all at once, natural and cultural, local and global, and structured on a chronological progression (evolutionary).
-This fundamental conviction – I would dare to say this fundamental truth, at least a truth for both Geddes and me – is the ground for any other consideration that will take Geddes to have an active role, at first, as a sociologist, and, then, as a town planner.
-In my opinion, this is also the fundamental reason why Geddes’ work has been continuously rediscovered and still has such good consideration between scholars, at present time.
+I believe the ‘Valley Section’ represents the first comprehensive synthesis of Geddes’ core conviction that the physical environment and human activities interact reciprocally, creating a new environment that is simultaneously natural and cultural, local and global, and structured around a chronological progression (evolutionary).
+This fundamental principle – which I would argue is a fundamental truth, at least for both Geddes and myself – serves as the foundation for any further consideration of Geddes’ work, which led him to take an active role first as a sociologist and then as a town planner.
+In my opinion, this is also the primary reason why Geddes’ work continues to be rediscovered and holds such high esteem among scholars to this day.

 Image 06: Stained glass reproduction of the Valley Section; originally placed above one of the doors next to the main stairs of the Outlook Tower.

 Geddes presented his idea on how territorial factors condition human activities and social aggregation in the famous lecture he read before the Sociological Society, at the University of London, on July 18th, 1904.
-His idea of the Valley Section – which, in some of its fundamental traits, he derived from the French sociologist Fredric Le Play, for the content, and from von Humboldt, for the graphic aspect –[58] is at the same time an ideal and practical device to show how, in the course of evolution, human aggregation into groups and organizations became always more complex and layered on multiple meanings until cities and megalopolis appeared as the most advanced state of combination between the environment and the human activities allowed by that environment.
+His concept of the Valley Section, influenced by French sociologist Fredric Le Play’s ideas on content and von Humboldt’s graphic approach,[58] serves as both an ideal and practical tool to illustrate how human aggregation evolved into increasingly complex and layered groups and organizations, ultimately giving rise to cities and megalopolises as the most advanced state of integration between the environment and human activities allowed by such environment.

 Image 07: The Valley Section by Patrick Geddes, in some of its different representations.
 Below, it is represented in its connection with an urban environment.

-Along with this synthetic description of the working principles behind the valley section, I recall the reciprocity that is naturally inscribed in the relationship between the physical environment and men: the same way ‘the environment determines occupation and life’, in turn, Geddes realizes, ‘life ever re-shapes or transcends environment.’[61]
-If we should represent through a diagram the progressive reciprocal actions between the contrasting forces of the environment and man through time, we would see a sort of circuit or spiral: this is how Geddes elaborated further the system of forces acting behind the valley section, using another diagram: ‘The Notation of Life’.
-Before analyzing this latter scheme, let me spend a few words observing how close the dynamics of the valley section described by Geddes are to the place-based and processual conception of reality I am describing in the articles of this website through the concept of place as system of processes.
+Along with this synthetic description of the working principles behind the valley section, I recall the reciprocity that naturally exists between the physical environment and humans: just as ‘the environment determines occupation and life’, Geddes realizes that, in turn, ‘life ever re-shapes or transcends environment.’[61]
+If we were to represent in a diagram the progressive reciprocal actions between the contrasting forces of the environment and humans over time, we would see a sort of circuit or spiral: this is how Geddes further elaborated the system of forces acting behind the valley section, using another diagram, ‘The Notation of Life’.
+Before examining the latter scheme, I will briefly discuss how the dynamics of the valley section, as described by Geddes, align with the place-based and processual conception of reality I present on this website, where I define place as a system of processes.

 The first analogy regards the starting point – literally, the ground – of any phenomenon of nature, including human nature: the physical territory.
-Geddes speaks about it in a physical-geographical sense, he refers to its topography, geology, soil, climate… I synthesize all of those physical (and chemical) occurrences under the synthetic terminology ‘physicochemical processes’.
-To put it in different terms, but same processual context, we are in the realm of inorganic processes.
-The territory, any territory is, to begin with, the place of physicochemical processes.
+Geddes discusses its physical-geographical aspects, including topography, geology, soil, climate, and so on.
+I categorize these physical and chemical aspects or phenomena under the term ‘physicochemical processes’.
+In other words, within the same processual context, we are dealing with inorganic processes.
+To begin with, any territory is the place of physicochemical processes (i.e., the place where physicochemical processes occur).
 Disciplines like physical geography, geology, meteorology, hydrology, etc. (earth sciences) describe those processes.
-The presence of mountains, hills, plains, rivers, lakes, sea etc., due to the intermingling action of geological, atmospheric and hydrological processes (i.e., synthetically: physicochemical processes) characterize the physical conformation of a territory or land – what Geddes often characterizes via physical geography.
-It is on the base of all inorganic processes that more complex forms or types of processes appear: ‘biological processes’.
-This means that in the physical territory life appears, that is, flora, at first, and, then, fauna appear (just like for Geddes’ system, the concept of place as system of processes that I propose acts in the background of the theory of evolution).
+The presence of mountains, hills, plains, rivers, lakes, seas, etc.,, which result from the intermingling action of geological, atmospheric, and hydrological processes (i.e., synthetically: physicochemical processes), characterizes the physical conformation of a territory or land – what Geddes often describes in terms of physical geography.
+More complex forms of processes – i.e., biological processes – emerge from the appropriation of (or integration with) such inorganic processes.
+This is evident in the physical territory, where life first appears in the form of flora, followed by fauna, (just like for Geddes’ system, the concept of place as system of processes that I suggest acts in the background of the theory of evolution).
 The original territory, the physical-natural place, then evolves into the place of biological processes.
-There is a correlation between the two orders of processes – physicochemical processes and biological processes: this means that there is reciprocal action and, therefore, reciprocal transformation.
-For instance, it was because of the abundant presence of stromatolites, since approximately 3 billion years ago (microbial reefs created by cyanobacteria – biological elements – producing oxygen) that the composition of the atmosphere (chemical elements/chemical processes) started to change and allowed new forms of life to flourish and evolve.
-This reciprocal action-reaction between processes (physicochemical and biological) means they evolve together, that is, the systems corresponding to those processes co-evolve, to form a new, emergent system which is something more than the sum of its parts: this new, unitary system, we can now define as the place of ecological processes.
-The parallel and, at the same time, intersecting action of those processes (physicochemical and biological) determine the distribution of flora and, consequently, of fauna on the territory.
+There is a correlation between physicochemical processes and biological processes, indicating reciprocal action and, consequently, reciprocal transformation.
+For instance, the abundant presence of stromatolites, which have been around for approximately 3 billion years, led to a change in the atmosphere’s composition, allowing new forms of life to flourish and evolve, as these microbial reefs created by cyanobacteria (biological element) produced oxygen (chemical element).
+The reciprocal action-reaction between physicochemical and biological processes means they co-evolve, forming a new, emergent system that is more than the sum of its parts; we can now define this unitary system as the place of ecological processes.
+The distribution of flora and, consequently, fauna on the territory is determined by the parallel and intersecting action of physicochemical and biological processes.
 That is, it determines the presence, abundance or scarcity of natural resources.
-It is on the basis of those natural resources than man enters into the big picture.
+Human beings’ significant presence and distribution on planet Earth is rooted in their relationship with such natural resources.

-3.2 Place as System of Processes: ‘The Notation of Life’
+3.2 Place as System of Processes and ‘The Notation of Life’

-Now, I want to focus on another parallel: Geddes’ understanding of ‘region’ and ‘place’, on the one side, and the reformed understanding of spatial concepts that I am proposing at RSaP – Rethinking Space and Place, on the other side.
+Now, I’d like to draw a parallel between Geddes’ understanding of ‘region’ and ‘place’, on the one side, and the reformed understanding of spatial concepts that I am discussing at RSaP—Rethinking Space and Place, on the other side.

 Place is a relevant notion for Geddes, especially, but not exclusively, in the geographical sense.
-As far as I know from his published writings, he never focused on the ‘semantic’ or ‘philosophical’ relevance of that notion, neither on its ‘physical’ meaning – in the sense of pertaining to the science of physics and its laws, that is: he never investigated the concept of place – i.e., the abstract notion – from a theoretical, universal perspective.
-On the contrary, he had a unique and exceptional ability to read concrete places, or territories, from the practical perspective of the naturalist and the social scientist, combining the two perspectives into an integrated, unitary vision.
-Therefore, we must derive his understanding of placial notions (place, region, or territory), from the general body of his works and attitude to life.
+As far as I know from his published writings, it appears that he never explored the semantic, philosophical, or physical implications of the concept of place, nor did he examine it from a theoretical, universal perspective.
+In contrast, he possessed a unique and exceptional ability to read concrete places or territories from both the practical perspectives of a naturalist and a social scientist, integrating the two into a unified vision.
+Therefore, we must infer his understanding of placial notions, such as place, region, or territory, from his overall body of work and attitude towards life.

-The initial temptation is to attribute Geddes’ use of the word place a common meaning derived from physical geography: place as an indication of the concrete qualities of a territory: its topography, climate, soil, etc., all that we could term under the general expression ‘inorganic’ or ‘physicochemical processes’.
-This interpretation can be justified, if we analyze the graphic below – The Notation of Life, a theoretical device Geddes used to illustrate his understanding of the relationship between man and the territory taking to the formation of cities (Geddes also called his schemes, in-between verbal statements and graphic formulae, thinking machines)[63] – where, in the first quadrant, in the upper left, below the term PLACE we read “(GEOG.)”, which stands for ‘geography’; therefore, here, place is explicitly assigned a traditional, geographical connotation.
-This is a common, even if reductive, manner to understanding places (reductive if compared to the overarching horizon I would like to attribute to the concept of place).
+The initial temptation is to assume that Geddes uses the word ‘place’ to refer to a territory’s physical characteristics, such as its topography, climate, soil, and other inorganic or physicochemical processes, (i.e., the common meaning derived from physical geography).
+This interpretation can be justified by analyzing the graphic below – The Notation of Life, a theoretical device Geddes used to illustrate his understanding of the relationship between humans and territory in the formation of cities (Geddes also referred to his schemes as ‘thinking machines’, which fell between verbal statements and graphic formulae)[63] – where, in the first quadrant, under the term ‘PLACE,’ we find ‘(GEOG.),’ which stands for ‘geography;’ thus, here, place is explicitly associated with traditional geographical connotations.
+Although this is a common way to understand places, I would like to attribute a broader meaning and scope to the concept of place, moving beyond the reductive view.

 Image 08: Place as a key concept in The Notation of Life, a diagram by Patrick Geddes; with this graphic device he aimed at illustrating his understanding of the territory in relation to the activity of men, according to evolutionary and processual dynamics.
 PLACE – the place of geography (GEOG. in the diagram, in the upper left quadrant) – is the starting point.

-Overall, this fourfold evolutionary interpretation of the relationship between the environment and men, through ‘town’, ‘school’, ‘cloister’ and ‘city’, finds a correspondence in the processual and evolutionary reformed vision of place that I am proposing through the sequence: physicochemical, biological, sociocultural and symbolic (e.g., spiritual, intellectual) processes; even in this case abstract symbolic processes define the final and highest level of consciousness in the correlation between men and places, which, therefore, may exist in both natural and cultural states or forms (I made the example of New York City, a human metropolis, as the most complex placial/systemic structure, from abstract and spiritual values down to geographical/physical values – see What Is Place?
+Overall, this fourfold evolutionary interpretation of the relationship between the environment and humans, which involves the stages of ‘town’, ‘school’, ‘cloister’, and ‘city’, parallels the processual and evolutionary reformed vision of place that I am presenting through the sequence of physicochemical, biological, sociocultural, and symbolic (including spiritual and intellectual) processes.
+In the framework that I propose, abstract symbolic processes define the highest level of consciousness in the correlation between humans and places, which can exist in both natural and cultural forms; for instance, consider New York City as the most complex placial/systemic structure, encompassing abstract and spiritual values down to geographical and physical (geological) values (as discussed in What Is Place?
 What Is Space?).
-Fundamentally, understanding place and the territory as a system of processes – which is what I am proposing – is a way to decipher the somewhat convoluted theorization behind both Geddes’ difficult writing style and his thinking machines, or diagrams.[67]
+Ultimately, understanding places and territories as a system of processes, as I propose, provides a way to unravel the complex theorization underlying Geddes’ challenging writing style and his thinking machines, or diagrams.
+[67]

-Is this interpretation and analogy in processual terms really respondent to Geddes’ understanding of the relationship between natural and sociocultural phenomena, and, most of all, does it correspond to Geddes’ understanding of place or am I stressing too much the central role of place in Geddes’ scheme?
+Does this interpretation and analogy, in processual terms, accurately reflect Geddes’ understanding of the relationship between natural and sociocultural phenomena, particularly his concept of place, or am I overstating the central role of place in his scheme?

-Being acquainted with Geddes’ main works and texts, I believe that systemic interpretation is fundamentally coherent, therefore, possible.
-However, I believe it is less misleading to associate that systemic interpretation to Geddes’ overall understanding of the environment as ‘region’ rather than as ‘place’, even if this fact requires going beyond the generic and somewhat simplistic consideration that regions are places.
-Maybe, we can better appreciate this subtle difference if we consider the following statement by Geddes: ‘town-planning is not mere place-planning, nor even work planning.
-If it is to be successful it is to be folk-planning’.[68]
-In that context, Geddes speaks of ‘domestic’, ‘social’, ‘spiritual’, and ‘artistic’ aspects that must be considered in addition to place, which, once again, seems to be taken as a (‘mere’) traditional physical or geographical determinant – the starting point of a processual chain of processes that are layered on place as a natural entity.
-That is also the reason why in that diagram – The Notation of Life – Geddes speaks of work-place and folk-place, which are characterizations of place that regard the successive evolutive phases of a place: at first, in correlation with human activities (work), and, then, with the institutions, representing people (folk), which result from those activities.
-But, we see, even from a simple linguistic perspective, in this way place is not an independent concept, which is contrary to my hypothesis.
-Of course, the possibility to deduce the character of place from the character of a region (and vice versa) remains, even if in this way, we would not discriminate between the two notions treating them as unclarified notions.
+Familiar with Geddes’ main works and texts, I think that a systemic interpretation is fundamentally coherent and therefore possible.
+However, I believe it’s less misleading to link systemic interpretation to Geddes’ broader understanding of the environment as a ‘region’ – as he did, afterall – rather than a ‘place’, and move beyond the generic and somewhat simplistic notion that regions are simply places.
+Maybe, we can better appreciate the difference by considering Geddes’ statement: ‘town-planning is not mere place-planning, nor even work planning.
+If it is to be successful it is to be folk-planning.’[68]
+In this context, Geddes speaks of domestic, social, spiritual, and artistic aspects that must be considered in addition to place, which, once again, seems to be taken as a (‘mere’) traditional physical or geographical determinant – a sort of passive determinant.
+That is also the reason why in the diagram – The Notation of Life – Geddes speaks of work-place and folk-place, which are characterizations of place that regard the successive evolutive phases of a place: at first, in correlation with human activities (work), and, then, with the institutions, representing people (folk), which result from those activities.
+But, we see, even from a simple linguistic perspective, in this way place is not an independent concept, which is contrary to my hypothesis (place is an active determinant, at any stage).

-Maybe the main difference between these different spatial or placial concepts – ‘region’, as seen by Geddes, and ‘place as system’ of processes, which is the concept I am proposing at RSaP – Rethinking Space and Place – is that while the region refers explicitly to a vast territorial unit or environment, the place I am speaking of may refer to both wide and specific, or limited, territorial units.
-Fundamentally, I am saying that the same dynamics behind the formation of a region are also at work behind the formation of any environmental unit, whether big or small.
-Every time a phenomenon appears (hence, not merely a territorial phenomenon…), independently of its scale or size, we can frame it within the hypothesis of ‘place’, not within the hypothesis of ‘region’, which has a more specific territorial connotation.
-That difference has great practical implications: for instance, limiting our interests to the boundaries of design professions, the concept of place as a system of processes is valid in the domain of urban and regional planning (the domain which is under the lens of Geddes’ attention), but it is also valid in the domain of architecture, as well as in that of product or industrial design (e.g., for the latter case see the example of the glass bottles, Image 6 in Places Everywhere), while the contrary is not true.
-Just to let you understand the universality of my considerations on place, the concept of place as a system of processes can also be used to investigate the development of ‘spatial environments’ (concerning astronomical space: artificial environments on the Moon, on Mars, spaceships or space modules, etc.).
-Place as system is an omni-comprehensive concept, universal and particular at the same time (and not just in territorial or gegraphical sense), but the region is not.
-Through the concept of place as system, the dynamics Geddes unveiled, which allowed him to hypothesize new forms of town planning at the regional level, can be extended to hypothesize new forms of planning at any scale: design, architecture, landscape architecture, town planning, from neighbourhoods to megalopolis, or even ‘spatial planning’ (in the sense of new human environments in astronomical space).
-The working concept that allows this staggering extension of meanings is ‘place’ (considered a system of processes), not ‘region’.
-Elsewhere – see The Identity of a Place: Place-Based Interventions Between Land and Society – to express this continuity of place (I mean the continuity of its dynamics) in the domain of visible things and phenomena I have spoken in terms of ‘fractals’: in principles, no matter the scale of investigation (object, building, neighboroods, city, region, ecoregion, continent, planet, astronomical space) the four basic classes of processes or dynamics that characterize any place – physicochemical, biological, sociocultural, and symbolic processes (all other processes are derivative from or contained within those categories) – are always present.
+The primary distinction between these different spatial concepts – ‘region’, as seen by Geddes, and ‘place as system of processes’, which is the concept I am proposing at RSaP—Rethinking Space and Place – is that whereas Geddes’ region explicitly denotes a large territorial unit or environment (a physical/geographical environment, to begin with), the place I refer to can encompass both broad and specific, or limited, territorial units.
+Fundamentally, I am saying that the same dynamics or principles behind the formation of a region (as seen by Geddes) are also at work behind the formation of any environmental unit, whether big or small – that unit I call ‘place’.
+Every time a phenomenon appears, independently of its scale or size, we can frame it within the hypothesis of ‘place’ not within the hypothesis of ‘region’, which has a more specific territorial connotation.
+My hypothesis of place requires that a region can also be understood in more abstract or symbolic terms (including mathematical or geometrical senses) than Geddes’ region.
+This distinction has significant practical implications: for instance, within the design professions, the concept of place as system applies not only to urban and regional planning (the field of inquiry that is under Geddes’ attention), but also to architecture and product or industrial design (as seen in the example of glass bottles, Image 6 in Places Everywhere—Everything Is Place), whereas the reverse is not true: Geddes’ region has an exclusive domain of application.
+To illustrate the universality of place understood as a system of processes, consider that it can also be applied to the development of ‘spatial environments’, such as artificial environments on the Moon, Mars, spaceships, or space modules, in the context of astronomical space.
+Place as system is both universal and particular, extending beyond territorial or geographical boundaries, whereas the region, as seen by Geddes, is not.
+Through the concept of place as system, the dynamics that Geddes unveiled, and which allowed him to hypothesize new forms of town planning at the regional level, can be extended to hypothesize new forms of planning or design at any scale: industrial design, architecture, landscape architecture, town planning, ranging from neighbourhoods to megalopolis, and even ‘spatial planning’ (in the sense of new human environments in astronomical space).
+The working concept that allows this staggering extension of sense is ‘place’ (considered as a system of processes), not ‘region’.
+Elsewhere – see The Identity of a Place: Place-Based Interventions Between Land and Society – I have described the continuity of place dynamics in the domain of visible things and phenomena using the concept of ‘fractals’.
+Regardless of the scale of investigation, whether it’s an object, building, neighborhood, city, region, ecoregion, continent, planet, or astronomical space, the four fundamental classes of processes that characterize any place – physicochemical, biological, sociocultural, and symbolic processes (all other processes being derivative or contained within these categories) – are always present.

-For these reasons, I am more inclined to associate Geddes’ conception of region with my conception of place-as-system, rather than equating the two concepts of place.
-As we have seen in the passage above on the explanation of The Valley Section, according to Geddes, the nature of a region as a unitary territorial structure is determined by the whole of physicochemical, biological, (hence ecological), socio-cultural and intellectual processes that insist on it.
-Then, in this case, we are certainly far beyond the understanding of a region as a mere physical-geographical determinant; the region is the omni-comprehensive term that defines, all at once, natural and cultural aspects, the same way the concept of place-as-system I call for does.
-That’s why I am saying that it is Geddes’ notion of region, and not his concept of place, to be very close to my conceptualization of place-as-system of processes; a notion which greatly extends the traditional boundaries of physical-geographical considerations to include, biological, sociocultural and intellectual or symbolic aspects.
-Had place and the concept of place been the theoretical and practical focuses of his research, he would have probably spoken in terms of Place Surveys rather than Regional Surveys.
+For these reasons, I am more inclined to associate Geddes’ conception of region with my conception of place-as-system, rather than considering them equivalent.
+As we have seen in the passage above on The Valley Section, Geddes believes that a region’s nature, as a unified territorial structure, is shaped by the combination of physicochemical, biological, ecological, socio-cultural, and intellectual processes that affect it.
+In this case, we clearly move beyond viewing a region as merely a physical-geographical determinant; instead, the region becomes an all-encompassing term that simultaneously defines both natural and cultural aspects, much like the concept of place-as-system I propose.
+That’s why I argue that Geddes’ notion of region, rather than his concept of place, closely aligns with my understanding of place-as-system of processes, which expands traditional physical-geographical considerations to encompass biological, sociocultural, and intellectual or symbolic aspects.
+If his research had focused theoretically and practically on place and the concept of place, he would have likely referred to his work as Place Surveys rather than Regional Surveys.
 I would say he certainly rethought the concept of region, and, indirectly, he contributed to extending our horizons towards a more appropriate and complete understanding of the concept of place.
-So, it seems to me, here, we are confronted with a similar systemic understanding of two different placial notions: ‘region’ (Geddes) and ‘place’ (the concept that interests me).
-This semantic difference obviously recomposes in the same understanding of the environment and its working principles.
+It seems to me that we are faced with a similar systemic understanding of two distinct spatial concepts: ‘region’ (as defined by Geddes) and ‘place’ (which is of particular interest to me).
+Clearly, this semantic difference tends to disappear when we share a common understanding of the environment and its underlying principles.

-There is another important reason that suggests to me to draw a difference between the two conceptions of place (Geddes’ notion of place and the revised notion of place as system of processes).
+There is another important reason that suggests to me to draw a distinction between the two conceptions of place (Geddes’ notion of place and the revised notion of place as a system of processes).
 I have anticipated it in the opening section.
 Let’s see this question in more detail.

-This also gives me the opportunity to clarify once again what ‘transdisciplinarity’ is about since the concept of place I call for here, as well as Geddes’ concept of region, can be fully grasped only by adopting a transdisciplinary perspective.
-Drawing on Whitehead’s conception of ‘philosophical generalization’ or ‘imaginative construction’ I would describe ‘transdisciplinarity’ as an imaginative construction, the generalization of particular factors observed in various areas of human interest – e.g., physics, biology, social sciences, the arts, architecture, etc. – which are all storehouses of human experience.
-In this way, we can discover general laws or invariants that can have significant practical application even outside one’s domain of pertinence.[69]
-The concept of place I have imagined starting from practical considerations and projects in the realm of architecture and planning took me to extend its range of applicability and meaning to other realms (e.g., earth sciences, ecology and the social sciences) and finally to extend its meaning, even more, by considering the domains of physics and metaphysics; this final step helped me to correct and verify the applicability of that concept ‘even outside [my] domain of pertinence’, which is architecture and planning.
-It seems to me it is only this latter step that represents a discontinuity between Geddes’ understanding and my understanding of spatial (or placial) concepts.
-The reformed sense I wish to attribute to the concept of place, is not only a ‘working’ or ‘practical/pragmatic’ concept in the same physical-geographical, biological, and sociocultural senses (including architectural/symbolic sense) attributed by Geddes to the concept of region; for me place is also (not to say before all) a ‘physical’ and ‘philosophical’ (or ‘metaphysical’) notion, in the sense that it also confronts the generalizations that come from the domains of ‘physics’ and ‘philosophy’: on the one hand, considering the Aristotelian, Newtonian, and Machian or Einsteinian senses, which I have explored in a series of historical-scientific articles: Space and Place: A Scientific History – Part One, and Part Two; Concepts of Place, Space, and the Nature of Physical Existence, Place, Space, and the Fabric of Reality; [70] on the other hand, in the philosophical sense, through a series of philosophical or historical-philosophical articles, such as: Place and Space: A Philosophical History; Places Everywhere; Place, Space, and the Fabric of Reality; Place, Space, and a New Conception of Nature; Place, Space, and the Philosophy of Nature; Being as Place: Introduction to Metaphysics – Part One, and Part Two.
+This provides an opportunity to clarify the concept of transdisciplinarity, which is essential to understanding the concept of place I am arguing for, as well as Geddes’ concept of region.
+Building on Whitehead’s idea of ‘philosophical generalization’ or ‘imaginative construction’, I define ‘transdisciplinarity’ as an imaginative construction that generalizes particular factors observed across various areas of human interest, such as physics, biology, social sciences, the arts, architecture, etc. These specific areas are storehouses of human experience, allowing us to discover general laws or invariants with significant practical applications beyond their original domain.[69]
+Starting from practical considerations and projects in architecture and planning, I developed a conception of place that I later extended to other fields, including earth sciences, ecology, social sciences, and, particularly, physics and metaphysics.
+This final step, because of its universality, allowed me to verify the concept’s applicability beyond my original domain of architecture and planning.
+It seems to me, this final step represents a discontinuity between Geddes’ understanding and my understanding of spatial (or placial) concepts.
+Then, the reformed sense I wish to attribute to the concept of place, is not only a ‘working’ or ‘practical/pragmatic’ concept in the same physical-geographical, biological, and sociocultural senses (including architectural/symbolic sense) attributed by Geddes to the concept of region; for me place is also (not to say before all) a ‘physical’ and ‘philosophical’ (or ‘metaphysical’) notion, in the sense that it also confronts the generalizations that come from the domains of ‘physics’ and ‘philosophy’: on the one hand, considering the Aristotelian, Newtonian, and Machian or Einsteinian senses, which I have explored in a series of historical- scientific articles, including Space and Place: A Scientific History – Part One, and Part Two; Concepts of Place, Space, Matter, and the Nature of Physical Existence, Place, Space, and the Fabric of Reality;[70] on the other hand, in the philosophical sense, through a series of philosophical or historical-philosophical articles, including Place and Space: A Philosophical History; Places Everywhere—Everything Is Place; Place, Space, and the Fabric of Reality; Place, Space, Matter, and a New Conception of Nature; Place, Space, and the Philosophy of Nature; Being as Place: Introduction to Metaphysics – Part One, and Part Two.

-Before all, place is a condition of existence; after all, its conceptualization corresponds to a working, systemic principle that can be extended to different, if not all, domains of human knowledge.
+Before all, place is a fundamental condition of existence; then, its conceptualization can be applied as a working principle across various domains of human knowledge.

-3.3 ‘The Identity of Places’ and ‘Regional/Civic Surveys’
+3.3 ‘The Identity of Places’ and the ‘Regional/Civic Surveys’

 Notes